The Best Notebooks for Keeping Track of World Building

 Table of Contents

 If you’re an obsessive world builder like I am, then you’ve probably wanted to have some way to keep track of all your insane and expansive ideas.
 I would know, because every device and every notebook in my house pretty much has random ramblings and world building ideas and concepts.
 However, I personally find that I’ve been yearning to keep better track of all my stuff more and that feeling’s been growing a lot lately.
-That’s why today, I’m going to be listing ten of the best notebooks I personally find are helpful for keeping track of world building for those of us who prefer a bit more paper-pen than digital.
-If you’re looking for digital ways to keep track of world building, then you’ll want to check out this post instead.
+That’s why today, I’m going to be listing some of the best notebooks I personally find are helpful for keeping track of world building for those of us who prefer a bit more paper-pen than digital.

 (affiliate disclaimer: some of the links in this post are affiliate links, which means that I make a small commission at no additional cost to you when you purchase through my link)